vanHekthor/VRCode/README.md

 #### ALTERNATIVE-GROUP (ALT-GROUP)

-"ALT" represents a group of alternative options where only one of them can be selected at a time.
+`ALT` represents a group of alternative options where **exactly one** of them can be selected at a time (`xor`).
 They will be represented by `<excludedOptions>` in the XML document.
 Such a group exists, if:
 - all involved options share the same parent option, and
-- according entries in `excludedOptions` exist.
+- all involved options exclude each other through according entries in `excludedOptions`.